srk-ch/Data-Structures-Project/README.md

 Validation rules:

 Name: Accepts only alphabets (A-Z, a-z).
-Phone Number: Accepts only numbers and must be exactly 10 digits (Indian phone number format).
+Phone Number: Accepts only numbers and must be exactly 10 digits (Indian phone number format) and also Natural Numbers.

 Removing Employees: